idaholab/moose/modules/doc/content/getting_started/examples_and_tutorials/tutorial03_verification/step03_analytical_solution.md

 with decreasing mesh size and timestep size then it is reasonable that the finite element formulation and temporal numerical integration are implemented correctly.

-[!ac](MOOSE) includes a python package---the `mms` package---for performing convergence studies, as such shall be used here.
+[!ac](MOOSE) includes a python package---the `mms` package---for performing convergence studies, which will be used here.
 For details regarding the package, please refer to the [mms.md] documentation.

 ### Spatial Convergence

-To perform a spatial convergence the input file create needs to be executed with decreasing element size, which in [!ac](MOOSE) can be done by adding the `Mesh/uniform_refine=x` option to the command line with "x" being an integer representing the number of refinements to perform.
+To perform a spatial convergence the input file created needs to be executed with decreasing element size, which in [!ac](MOOSE) can be done by adding the `Mesh/uniform_refine=x` option to the command line with "x" being an integer representing the number of refinements to perform.

-The `mms` package includes a function (`run_spatial`) for performing and automatically modifies the supplied input file to perform increase levels of uniform refinement.
+The `mms` package includes a function (`run_spatial`) for performing and automatically modifying the supplied input file to perform increasing levels of uniform refinement.
 After each run the results are collected into a `pandas.DataFrame` object, which can be used in the `ConvergencePlot` object to create a plot.

-For example, for [tutorial03-analytical-spatial-code] results in spatial convergence plot shown in [tutorial03-analytical-spatial-graph].
+For example, for [tutorial03-analytical-spatial-code] results of the spatial convergence study are shown as a plot in [tutorial03-analytical-spatial-graph].
 In this case, the input file created above (`1d_analytical.i`) is executed with six levels of uniform refinement (0--5).
 Notice that an extra argument `Mesh/nx=10` is supplied to reduce the number of elements to 10 for the initial mesh.
 The